jeffstride/idp/book_source/Topics/built-in/formatted-string.md

 string literal is preceded with `'f'` then the string is expecting to have some formatting sequence in it.
 A formatting sequence is embedded inside curly braces `{}` and the text inside the curly braces is interpreted.
 It would contain identifiers, method calls, and possibly formatting options following a colon.
-Here is the syantax for printing a floating point number with some text label:
+Here is the syntax for printing a floating point number with some text label:

     f'text{<identifer>:.<integer>f}'